cursorless-dev/cursorless-talon/docs/README.md

 - `"take round"` expands selection to include containing parentheses `(` and `)`
 - `"take inside round"` does the same, but excludes the parentheses themselves
-- `"take pair round"` selects only the parentheses
+- `"take bound round"` selects only the parentheses
-- `"take outside"` expands to include the nearest containing pair of any kind
+- `"take pair"` expands to include the nearest containing pair of any kind
-- `"take pair"` selects the nearest containing paired delimiters themselves
+- `"take bound"` selects the nearest containing paired delimiters themselves of any kind
-- `"take inside"` selects until the nearest containing paired delimiters, but doesn't include the delimiters themselves
+- `"take inside"` selects until the nearest containing paired delimiters of any kind, but doesn't include the delimiters themselves
 - `"take square air"` selects the square brackets containing the token with a hat over the `a`.

 See [paired delimiters](#paired-delimiters) for a list of possible surrounding pairs.